-PS&S performed a Noise Impact Assessment Study for the proposed PSEG Long Island Hempstead Substation Upgrade for improving electric service reliability in the service area, and which is planned to include the replacement of two existing 23/4kV transformer banks with newer 69/13kV transformer banks.
-The upgrade also includes the removal of the existing transformer banks after the new replacement banks are installed and become operational.
-The completed Noise Impact Assessment Study included the evaluation of the potential worst-case future noise level impacts of the Substation Upgrade at the closest residential and commercial property lines in the project area as compared with the New York State Department of Environmental Conservation (NYSDEC) Noise Policy Guidelines and the Town of Hempstead Noise Code Limits.
-The Impact Assessment included performing measurements of existing ambient background noise levels in the project area, identification and characterization of noise source influences in the area, noise propagation computer modeling of the anticipated worst case future noise level contributions from the planned new replacement transformers, and then comparing the results of the modeling to the applicable NYSDEC Noise Policy Guidelines and measured existing background noise levels, and the Town of Hempstead Noise Code Limits.
+PS&S performed a Noise Impact Assessment Study for the proposed PSEG Long Island Lindbergh Substation for improving electric service reliability in the service area, and which is planned to include the construction of two new transformer banks.
+The completed Noise Impact Assessment Study included the evaluation of the potential worst-case future noise level impacts of the Substation at the closest property lines in the project area as compared with the New York State Department of Environmental Conservation (NYSDEC) Noise Policy Guidelines and the Town of Hempstead Noise Code.
+The Impact Assessment included performing measurements of existing ambient background noise levels in the project area, identification and characterization of noise source influences in the area, noise propagation computer modeling of the anticipated worst case future noise level contributions from the planned new transformers, and then comparing the results of the modeling to the applicable NYSDEC Noise Policy Guidelines and measured existing background noise levels and the Town of Hempstead Noise Code.

-The conservative assumptions used in the Noise Impact Modeling evaluation included using the worst-case noise level operation (maximum load and cooling fan speed) for the replacement transformers based on the two new replacement transformer banks operating simultaneously at maximum capacity, which typically only occurs during hot summer days during periods of high power demand.
+The conservative assumptions used in the Noise Impact Modeling evaluation included using the worst-case noise level operation (maximum load and cooling fan speed) for the transformers based on the two new transformer banks operating simultaneously at maximum capacity, which typically only occurs during hot summer days during periods of high power demand.
 During the nighttime period, the transformers will typically operate at less than the maximum load with the cooling fans not operating or operating at less than maximum capacity, and therefore typically have a reduced sound-level impact during the nighttime period.